 Girls with really thick, curly, or voluminous hair will typically choose the keratin treatment because it is perfect for unruly hair.
 That treatment will make your hair more manageable in addition to reducing its volume.

-Professionals do not recommend a keratin treatment for anyone that has thin or fine hair or someone whose hair is already straight.
-The main reason for this is because it will reduce the volume in their hair even further, which wouldn’t be appealing and would leave hair looking limp.
+Professionals do not recommend a keratin treatment for anyone who has thin or fine hair or someone whose hair is already straight.
+The main reason for this is, it will reduce the volume in their hair even further, which wouldn’t be appealing and would leave hair looking limp.

 Contrastly, if you want to keep the movement and bounce in the hair along with the volume while also making it easier to manage frizz, go with the Brazilian blowout.
-If you have fine or medium texture hair with curls or waves, the BB will give you smoother, sleeker locks without completely taking away your hair texture.
+If you have fine or medium-texture hair with curls or waves, the Brazilian Blowout will give you smoother, sleeker locks like without completely taking away your hair texture.